History of Texas in Timeline

 1979: Tropical Storm Claudette

-1980: Republican support in Texas presidential elections
+1980: Republican presidential candidate support

 Since 1980, most Texas voters have supported Republican presidential candidates.